Sage-Bionetworks-Workflows/nextflow-infra/README.md

 4. Once the pull request is approved and merged, [confirm](https://github.com/Sage-Bionetworks-Workflows/aws-workflows-nextflow-infra/actions?query=event%3Apush+branch%3Amain) that your PR was deployed successfully.
 If so, the following happened on your behalf:

+   - An S3 bucket called `s3://<stack_name>-tower-bucket/` was created, and users listed under `S3ReadWriteAccessArns` and `S3ReadOnlyAccessArns` have read/write and read-only access, respectively.

    - All users listed under `S3ReadWriteAccessArns` and `S3ReadOnlyAccessArns` were added to the Sage Bionetworks organization in Tower.

    - A new Tower workspace called `<stack_name>` was created under this organization.